TITLE 89: SOCIAL SERVICES

 B) the parent understands the notice; and

-3) If a parent is deaf or blind, or has no written language, the mode of communication must be that normally used by the parent (such as sign language, Braille, oral communication or other mode of communication as determined through consultation with the parent).
+3) If a parent is deaf or hard of hearing, blind or visually impaired, or has no written language, the mode of communication must be that normally used by the parent (such as sign language, Braille, oral communication or other mode of communication as determined through consultation with the parent).